Welcome to

 Here are some things you might notice if your child is having issues with balance:

-Physical therapists can assess your child’s balance and create the best plan of care.
+Physical therapists can look at your child’s balance and create the best plan of care.
 That can include visits to their office for treatment.
 It might include a set of home exercises, too.

-Here are some of the common exercises a physical therapist might ask you to do with your child at home:
+Here are some exercises a physical therapist might ask you to do with your child at home:

 For a more challenging activity: